Tower Transit trials programme to help older bus drivers transition into other roles

 During a visit to Bulim Bus Depot in Jurong West, where Tower Transit Singapore operates out of, Dr Koh said: “The nature of work is changing.
 It’s not likely for anyone to continue in a linear fashion in their entire career.

-“So we have to look at how to redesign multi-staged careers for our workforce as they go through different stages of life.”
+“So we have to look at how to redesign multi-stage careers for our workforce as they go through different stages of life.”

-In Tower Transit Singapore’s case, besides having older bus drivers transition to a buddy for new hires, they can also opt to take on a secondary role as an officer at one of its six interchanges.
+In Tower Transit Singapore’s case, besides having older bus drivers transition into buddy roles for new hires, they can also opt to take on secondary roles as officers at one of its six interchanges.

-Senior Minister of State for Manpower and Health Dr Koh Poh Koon speaking to the media at a doorstop after the tour of Bulim Bus Depot on April 23.
+Senior Minister of State for Manpower and Health Koh Poh Koon speaking to the media after a tour of Bulim Bus Depot on April 23.
+He spoke about the need to explore “how to redesign multi-stage careers for our workforce”.

 ST PHOTO: BRIAN TEO

-While they will still be able to drive, they will be behind the wheel less often and instead assist the supervisor at the interchange.
+While they will still be able to drive, they will be behind the wheel less often and instead assist supervisors at the interchange.
+For this group, their salaries will remain unchanged, the operator said.
+Alternatively, they can choose to work part-time, driving a total of 35 hours a week instead of 44.

 Of the roughly 1,600 bus drivers Tower Transit Singapore employs, about 14 per cent are aged 60 and above.

-Some have asked about wanting to continue working, said managing director Winston Toh.
+Some have asked about continuing to work, said managing director Winston Toh.

-“As a responsible employer, we want to be able to see whether there are opportunities that we can create to support the older workers.”
+“As a responsible employer, we want to be able to see whether there are opportunities that we can create to support the older workers,” he said.

 See more on